Title II-A Symposium

 Address state and federal challenges to professional learning budgets, and maximize the impact of your professional development funding.

-Join the waitlist for our next Title II-A Symposium.
+Join our Title II-A Symposium.

 Title II-A is the only federal funding source dedicated to professional learning for teachers and leaders, providing over $2 billion per year to states and districts to implement effective instruction through the preparation, recruitment, and development of educators.
 Districts leaders are on the front line to make strategic, evidence-based decisions about the funding they receive to improve teaching and learning for all students.